 When people ask you about good website design, do you actually know what they mean?
 Do you know what to look for in order to make your website perform better and stand out?
-Do you think that a website design evaluation is based only on the look of the website?
-Do you know how to evaluate your company’s website so it isn’t among the poorly designed websites of the internet?
+Do you think that a website design evaluation is based on the look of the website?
+Or, do you know how to evaluate your company’s website?

 There is more to the success of a website design that the look and ability to function.
-Ideally, a successful website would be built with a strategy in mind — one that involves multiple different focuses.
+Ideally, you build a successful website with a strategy in mind — one that involves multiple different focuses.

 The four key focuses for website evaluation are content and readability, aesthetics, usability, and social media and search engine optimization (SEO).